 - Proof: Provide a precise case study and list distinguishable accomplishments.
 Share industry endorsement and honors.

-- Customer Stories or testimonials: Share customer instances and successes.
+- Customer testimonials: Share customer instances and successes.
 Tell passionate and bespoke customer stories.
 Make it believable.

 - The Engaging Question: Close the pitch with an open-ended query creating a space to have a discussion.